TritonDataCenter/sdc-designation/docs/index.md

 requirements, or the allocation will fail.
 An example is a request that wants to guarantee a new database VM does not end up on the same server as a different database VM, for HA purposes.

+## Affinities

+Affinities are similar to locality hints -- and are transformed into locality hints for later filtering -- but provide broader control over where a new VM will be allocated.
+Please see [Locality Hints](#locality-hints) for more details.

+Affinities are an array of affinity objects with the following format:

+    {
+        "key": "instance" | "container" | <tag string>, "operator": "!=" | "==",
+        "value": <see below>,
+        "valueType": "exact" | "glob" | "re",
+        "isSoft": true | false
+    }

+When the `key` is "instance" or "container" (they are the same thing), the affinity is matching on a VM alias.
+Otherwise the match is performed on VM tags.

+`operator` determines whether a new VM should be allocated on the same servers as matching VMs ("=="), or *not* be allocated on those same servers ("!=").

+`valueType` specifies whether `value` is an exact string ("exact") to match on the target set by `key`, a glob to match against the same ("glob"), or a regular expression applied to the same ("re").

+`value` contains the value used for filtering.
+Based on the `valueType`:

+* "exact": a VM UUID, a partial or full prefix Docker ID, or a full alias (e.g. "webhead")
+* "re": a regular expression to apply to an alias or tag (e.g. "/web/")
+* "glob": a glob to apply to an alias or tag (e.g. "web\*")

+An example:

+    "affinity: [
+        {
+            "key": "container",
+            "operator": "==",
+            "value": "database-*",
+            "valueType": "glob",
+            "isSoft": false
+        }, {
+            "key": "disabled",
+            "operator": "!=",
+            "value": "yes",
+            "valueType": "exact",
+            "isSoft": false
+        }
+    ]

+This will attempt to place the new VM on a CN which contains at least one VM with an alias starting with "database-", which also does not have the tag "disabled" set to "yes".